 There are many reasons parents might choose international adoption and a few things to consider before you dive in.

-Why would someone consider adopting from a foreign country instead of from right in their “own backyard?”
-America is still a melting pot, so perhaps you see adopting a child from out of country as a way to add to America’s inclusive population.
-Maybe you did a missions trip in Haiti and felt deeply for the children in an orphanage there — you see this as your chance to do “something bigger.”
+Why would someone consider adopting from a foreign country instead of from right in their “own backyard”?
+America is still a melting pot, so perhaps you see adopting a child from out of the country as a way to add to America’s inclusive population.
+Maybe you did a mission trip in Haiti and felt deeply for the children in an orphanage there — you see this as your chance to do “something bigger.”

-There are a few things you might want to consider, though.
-First and foremost, how “legit” is the agency from which you’re using — as with any major decision in life, it’s important to go the extra mile when it comes to research.
+There are things to mull over, though.
+First and foremost, how “legit” is the agency you’re using?
+As with any major decision in life, it’s important to go the extra mile when it comes to research.
 Reach out to official government agencies to help direct you to adoption agencies that cover their bases when it comes to ethics and rules.
-Additionally, how in tune to that country’s culture are you?
+Additionally, how in tune with that country’s culture are you?
 If you adopt a baby from Ethiopia, do you have any connections within the Ethiopian-American community who can help you teach your child about their heritage?
 Depending on the age of the child you adopt, are you fully prepared to help them through any culture shock and trauma that comes with being moved across the globe?

 Every child deserves to have a family who loves and supports them, and whether you look domestically or internationally to grow your family, educating yourself on all the variables is imperative.

 What are some international adoption resources?

 Once you’ve decided international adoption is right for you, go ahead and get the ball rolling!
 And take heart — you’ll have plenty of resources to lean on along the way if you start to feel a little lost.
 From local support groups to the USCIS National Benefits Center, don’t be afraid to ask questions.